 The tourism authority is ignoring this area, which is endowed with incredible natural beauty.
 If the tourism department takes the initiative, this sector might become a better source of income for unemployed young people.

 Dhaulchina market, which is becoming a popular tourist site, has taken on a new appearance.
 The unique feature is that all of the stores in the market area, as well as the residential houses, have been painted in the same hue.
 So that the entire town can build a distinct character among tourists and locals alike.
 The faithful’s journeys are completed.
 Religious travels become a vehicle of cultural interchange in this way.

 The voyage of self-realization, the road of meeting oneself, is introduced to so many other strangers indirectly.
-Co-travellers strolling together, devotees making up their minds together, other travellers assisting someone’s slipping body on the trail, how come they are connected in the same voyage, despite their differences?
+Co-travelers strolling together, devotees making up their minds together, other travelers assisting someone’s slipping body on the trail, how come they are connected in the same voyage, despite their differences?
 Pilgrimages, in this way, make us great by inspiring us to forget our smallness.

 Perhaps this is why, when we return from long, arduous journeys, we are not the same people we were before.
 There is an urgent need for government and local government collaboration.
 So, without a doubt, the mountain temple can reclaim its former Charm.